Nghiait123456/GolangAdvance/Proverbs/README.md

 ## Cgo enables the creation of Go packages that call C code <a name="cgo_enables_the_creation_of_go_packages_that_call_c_code"></a>

-Similar to the problem above, when calling c, It's very non-portable.
+Similar to the problem above, when calling c, It'sBad very non-portable.
 It needs to be built for specific architectures and operating systems. </br>

 ## Cgo is not Go <a name="cgo_is_not_go"></a>